 Why Breathing Matters in Lifting

 Proper breathing during exercise affects your performance, core stability, blood pressure, and safety.
-The right breathing technique can make you stronger and protect your spine during heavy lifts.
+The right breathing technique can improve stability and help you hold better position during heavy lifts.

 When you take a deep breath and brace against a closed glottis (Valsalva maneuver), intra-abdominal pressure increases dramatically.
-This creates a rigid "cylinder" around your spine, providing up to 40% more spinal stability during heavy lifting.
+This creates a rigid "cylinder" around the torso and improves spinal stability during heavy lifting.

 The Basic Breathing Pattern